|Funding Program:||Investment Road and Rail Program

 |Estimated Project Cost:||$86,000,000

 |Local Council/Shire:||Greater Bendigo City Council

 |Corridor:||Melbourne - Mildura

-The project constructed a grade separated interchange at the intersection of the Calder Highway and Calder Alternative Highway at Ravenswood and two new freeway carriageways from Bullock Creek to Ravenswood Creek.
+The project involved the consruction of a grade separated interchange at the intersection of the Calder Highway and Calder Alternative Highway at Ravenswood and two new freeway carriageways from Bullock Creek to Ravenswood Creek.
 The project also widened existing bridges and culverts, constructed new service roads and removed various uncontrolled at grade intersections.

 The project improved the movement and safety of vehicles travelling between Mildura and Melbourne.
 The need for vehicles to stop and regain speed consumes additional fuel, increases vehicle operating costs travel times, vehicles are now able to travel through the interchange without stopping, and the new carriageways improved sight distances allowing the posted speed limit to increase to 110 km/h.

 The estimated cost of the project is $86 million.
 The Australian Government is contributing $45 million and the Victorian Government $41 million.

 Construction commenced 30 May 2016 and was completed 23 March 2018.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional